 Analysis and Test Results

-Camping chairs are a useful luxury item that can be used not only while camping, but as additional seating for a barbecue, for hanging out at the sidelines of a soccer game or on the beach, or for tailgating.
-They should be comfortable, relatively portable, and user friendly.
+Camping chairs are a useful luxury item that can be used not only while camping, but as additional seating for a barbecue, for hanging out at the sidelines of a soccer game or on the beach, or for tailgating and enjoying outdoor concerts.
+They should be comfortable, reasonably portable, and user-friendly.
 And need we mention, versatile?
-The main problem with typical lightweight camping stools and chairs is that they often forgo comfort as if the austere conditions of the camping environment exclude kicking back and relaxing.
-Fortunately, we were able to test several models that offer a variety of features but still hold up to the one golden criteria: comfort.
+The biggest problem with your average lightweight camping stools and chairs is that they often forgo comfort as if the conditions of the camping environment don't necessitate lounging and taking a load off.
+Fortunately, we were able to test several models that offer a wide variety of features while still maintaining that golden criteria: comfort.

-So why even have a camping chair?
-Well, in regards to car camping, the easy answer is that you don't actually need one.
-In fact, there are probably millions of people in campgrounds all around the US lounging about on the ground or sitting on the hard bench of a picnic table as we speak.
+So why even have a camping-specific chair?
+Well, with regards to car camping, the honest answer is that you don't need one.
+In fact, there are probably millions of people in campgrounds all around the US lounging about on the unforgiving ground or sitting on the cold hard bench of a picnic table as we speak.
 These alternatives, however, are far less comfortable.
-Once you take a camping trip using camping chairs, you won't want to be without them again.
-They make eating significantly easier, lounging more enjoyable, and most of them even keep your adult beverages chilled for you.
+Once you spend an evening outside lounging in a camping chair, you won't want to be without one again.
+They make eating significantly easier, lounging more enjoyable, and many of them even keep your adult beverages chilled and close-by for you.
 Ah, modern innovations!
-For other uses where sitting is the predominate activity, such as spectating at sporting events or tailgating, we feel that a good camping chair is more of a necessity.
-They make cheering on your favorite team much more pleasant and can provide valuable storage for many of your day use items.
+For other uses where sitting is the predominate activity, such as spectating at sporting events or tailgating, we feel that a good chair is more of a necessity.
+They make cheering on your favorite team much more pleasant and can provide valuable storage for many of your daily use items.

 There were two chairs that we thought were exceptionally comfortable, the ALPS Mountaineering King Kong and the Eureka Curvy High-Back.
-The Alps was roomy, slightly padded, and had large arm rests.
+The Alps was roomy, slightly padded, and had large armrests.
 It was supportive but still cozy.
 The Eureka has a high back, which was unique among the models that we tested.
 This provided good head and upper back support and although the chair does not recline, did make it feel recline-able as you could relax with your head back.
-The center of the chair's back and seat had mesh fabric which provided for much needed ventilation if you were using this chair in the sun.
+The center of the chair's back and seat had mesh fabric which provided for much-needed ventilation if you were using this chair in the sun.
 One component that affected this chair's comfort were its armrests.
 They were small and almost too low to be functional.
-The armrests weren't missed if you were sunbathing, but reading, eating or drinking was kind of a nuisance without any place to rest your elbows.
+When sunbathing, we didn't miss the armrests, but reading, eating or drinking was a nuisance without any place to rest your elbows.

 This metric was the second most important rating criteria that we evaluated.
 It accounted for a quarter of the overall score of the product.
-Given the variety of ways you can use your camping chair, it is mandatory to choose a product you won't mind moving and transporting.
-Factors that affected a chair's portability were its packed size, weight, and its traveling bag.
-Because of their design, the portable models scored higher than the traditional models in this metric.
+Given the variety of ways you can use your chair, it is mandatory to choose a product you won't mind moving and transporting.
+Factors that affected a chair's portability were its packed size, weight, and its traveling case (if it had one).
+Because of their design, the portable models naturally scored higher than the traditional models in this metric.

 Like anything you spend money on, you want it to be durable.
-Almost all of the chairs we tested seemed to be very durable, meaning that testers felt they would be able to get multiple seasons of regular use out of a product.
-Wear and tear on the fabric and features and flimsiness of the frame were the most important specs that were monitored.
+Most of the chairs we tested seemed to be quite durable, meaning that testers felt they would be able to get multiple seasons of regular use out of a product.
+Wear and tear on the fabric and features and flimsiness of the frame were the most important specs that we monitored.

-It should be no surprise that the only chair that can hold up to 800 lbs got our best scores on durability.
-The Alps Mountaineering King Kong's and the Kelty Low-Love Seat's steel frames and 600D nylon fabric surface didn't show any wear or tear after several months of testing.
-The frame doesn't shift or creak under load.
-The high denier fabric is not as breathable as the mesh that some of the other chairs has, but it will last a long time.
-Due to the high demand for this chair from testers, it sustained many ember burns from being around so many campfires.
+It should be no surprise that the only chairs that can hold over 500 lbs got our best scores on durability (9/10).
+Both the Alps Mountaineering King Kong's and the Kelty Low-Love Seat's steel frames and 600D nylon fabric construction didn't show any wear or tear after several months of testing.
+Their frames don't shift or creak under load.
+Though their high denier fabric is not as breathable as the mesh that some of the other chairs have, it is made to last a long time.
+Due to the increased demand for both these chair (from testers), they sustained many ember burns from being around so many campfires.
 Despite these small melted holes, the fabric showed no extra signs of strain or wear.
 Closely following these two was the Eureka Curvy High-Back.
 The High-Back has been tested season after season and has shown minimal wear and tear, resulting in one of the highest scorers for the durability metric.
 At $40, the Kijaro Dual Lock earned an above average 7 out of 10, along with the Big Agnes Helinox Chair One and REI Camp X.

-Even after our three month long testing process, testers still had doubts about the durability of the three lightest portable chairs, which have thin, lightweight support poles that sometimes creaked under the load of a single person.
+Even after our months-long testing process, testers still had doubts about the durability of the three lightest portable chairs, which have thin, lightweight support poles that sometimes creaked under the load of a single person.
 This led to the logical question of "what would it take to break these seemingly fragile chairs?"
 Well, not much it turned out.
-One enthusiastic tester destroyed the following chairs, one by one by one:
+One enthusiastic tester destroyed the following chairs, one by one by one.

 The Alite Mantis, Therm-a-Rest Treo, and Big Agnes Helinox were all subjected to two tests: the "dynamic jump-and-sit" and being stood on.
 We felt both tests either 1) could happen and/or 2) represent the effects of general use over time.
 The Mantis withstood a few jump-and-sits, but when stood upon its frame cracked.
 This damage rendered the chair completely useless.
-One of the foot pads on the Treo cracked off the first time someone leapt into its seat.
-After disassembling the chair, it was discovered that one of its support bars broke at some point as well.
-The Helinox failed after the second jump-and-sit.
+One of the foot pads on the Treo cracked off the first time someone leaped into its seat.
+After disassembling the competitor, we discovered that one of its support bars broke at some point as well.
+The Helinox Chair One failed after the second jump-and-sit.
 And by failed, we mean one of its aluminum frame bars cracked in half!

 Due to its significant wear over time, the Sport Brella received our lowest marks in durability (a 2 out of 10).
-Halfway through our testing process one of the buckles on the footrest failed.
-A couple of weeks later, it was noticed that the whole underside of the seat fabric was delaminating.
-At the end of the testing process. the stitching on the seat was starting to look stretched and stressed and testers knew to approach the Sport Brella with caution.
+Halfway through our testing process, one of the buckles on the footrest failed.
+A couple of weeks later, we noticed that the whole underside of the seat fabric was delaminating.
+At the end of the testing process, the stitching on the seat was starting to look stretched and stressed, and testers knew to approach the Sport Brella with caution.
 We liked the idea behind a chair with so many bells and whistles, but could not recommend a chair that won't even last a full season outside.

 Ease of Set-Up

-Ease of assembly referred specifically to how hard it is to assemble the chair.
-Fortunately, the mental capacity that is required to assemble these products is limited.
-Most of the traditional models only required pulling apart two opposing vertical frame pieces in order to be set up.
+Ease of assembly referred specifically to how hard it is to set up and take down each chair.
+Fortunately, the mental capacity that is required to assemble most of these products is limited.
+Most of the traditional models only required pulling apart two opposing vertical frame pieces to be set up.
 The most complex of the traditional models, the Kijaro Dual Lock Folding Chair, has a single button that must be pressed in order to assemble and disassemble the chair.
-The portable models had a more involved set up.
-The Helinox, Big Agnes, and Alite all had a separate frame and fabric seat that had to be assembled.
+The portable models had a more involved setup.
+The Helinoxes, Onepack, Moon Lence, Flex Lite and Alite all had a separate frame and fabric seat that had to be assembled.
 It wasn't difficult, but it was certainly more involved than the assembly of any of the traditional chairs.

-Many chairs received a perfect score in ease of set up: the Alps Mountaineering King Kong, the Coleman Overside Quad Chair with Cooler, the REI Camp X, and the REI Camp Stowaway Low.
-All of these chairs just needed to be pulled apart at opposite ends and would be set up in 3 seconds.
-Several other models opened in a similar fashion, but had materials that would catch or were just slightly awkward for some reasons so they didn't get perfect scores.
-The Stowaway Low was the only portable model we tested that received a perfect score.
+Several chairs received a perfect score in ease of set up: the Alps Mountaineering King Kong, Coleman Overside Quad Chair with Cooler, REI Camp X, and Kelty Low-Love Seat.
+All of these chairs just needed to be pulled apart at opposite ends and would be set up in three seconds.
+Several other models opened in a similar fashion but had materials that would catch or were just slightly awkward for some reasons, so they didn't get perfect scores.
+None of the portable models we tested received a perfect score in this category.

-The Therm-a-Rest Treo received the fewest points in ease of set up.
+The Therm-a-Rest Treo and Onepack Ultralight received the fewest points in ease of set up.
 The Onepack had extra long poles and very stiff fabric that made setting this chair up a struggle to not lose an eye.
-The Therm-a-Rest has the most parts to assemble (6) and the pole/seat connection wasn't as secure as it was for the Helinox or the Mantis.
-This junction was only secure when all four poles were attached.
+The Therm-a-Rest has the most parts to assemble (6), and the pole/seat connection wasn't as secure as it was for either Helinoxes or the Mantis.
+This junction was only stable when all four poles were attached.
 Until this point, you could repeatedly set the pole in its little pocket in the chair fabric then watch it immediately slip out.

 The luxury of having a comfortable chair while camping or lounging in your backyard can really add to your outdoor experience.
-In addition to making relaxing, eating, and drinking easier, you can maximize your lounging enjoyment - like holding your drink and keeping it cool at the same time.
-To find the best overall competitor in our fleet, we measured each one's comfort level (which we consider to be key, while size and portability are important features as well.
-Depending on whether you are using the chair around a campfire, at the beach, or on a backpacking trip, the best model for you will ultimately depend on your lifestyle.
+In addition to making relaxing, eating, and drinking easier, you can maximize your lounging enjoyment - like holding your drink and keeping it cool at the same time!
+To find the best overall competitor in our fleet, we measured each one's comfort level (which we consider to be key), along with size, portability, durability, and ease of use.
+Whether you're car camping, lounging around the campfire, or sunbathing after a dip in the deep blue, the best model for you will ultimately depend on your lifestyle.
 We hope that we've been able to offer enough information in shopping for a new chair that will accommodate the adventures you go on.
 If you're still left in the dark, check out our Buying Advice article to find the model that best fits your needs.